 Sit in an adjacent room whilst your loved one bathes

-You don’t have to be with your loved one in the bathroom, you can offer to simply be on hand, in another room nearby, should they need your help.
+You don’t have to be with your loved one in the bathroom, you can offer to simply be on hand, in another room nearby, should they require your help.

 You can also take care of setting everything out in the bathroom, and cleaning up for your parent afterwards.